Lorentzian Cheeger-Gromov convergence and temporal functions: Introduction

 {\bf The general semi-Riemannian viewpoint}.
 The first goal is to show how the uniqueness of Cheeger-Gromov limits in the Riemannian case admits generalizations to sequences $\{(M_i, g_i)\}$ in the semi-Riemannian setting.
 Namely, in the Riemannian case, $\{(M_i, g_i)\}$ and its possible limit are required to be {\em pointed}, that is, with a prescribed basepoint $p_i\in M_i$ which will converge up to isometries to a basepoint in the limit.
 Now, \begin{quote} \item {\em in the semi-Riemannian case, both the sequence $(M_i, g_i)$ and the eventual limit will be {\em anchored}, that is, pointed with an orthogonal splitting at the basepoint $T_{p} M = \mathcal{B}_{p} \oplus \mathcal{B}_{p} ^\perp$ in two complementary subspaces, one $\mathcal{B}_{p}$ negatively defined and the other one positively, being also the sequence of anchors $\{\mathcal{B}_{p_i}\}$ required to converge to the anchor in the limit.} \end{quote} Notice that pointed Riemannian manifolds can be regarded as anchored with $\B_p=\{0_p\}$ and, in the Lorentzian case, anchoring becomes equivalent to the choice of a timelike direction (or a unit timelike vector) at the prescribed point.

 This notion is enough to prove uniqueness up to isometries in neighborhoods around the points selected by the anchor (with no global hypothesis) under $C^2$-convergence, see Theorem \ref{teor:uniqueness_semi-riemannian}.
-The natural global hypotheses for the existence of a full isometry are unclear, as Hopf-Rinow properties split into non-equivalent semi-Riemannian ones.
-Anyway, an example of global uniqueness result is the following consequence of Theorem \ref{teor:uniqueness_semi-riemannian}.
+Even though the natural global hypotheses for the existence of a full isometry might be disputable because Hopf-Rinow properties split into non-equivalent semi-Riemannian ones, the following one extends the case of Riemannian completeness (see Remark \ref{r_inext}), apart from solving some issues in a known construction by Geroch \cite{Geroch} (Remark \ref{r_Geroch}).